The BIG IDEA

 2) Invite Christ to sit on the throne of your life

-10. Think of a difficult situation you’re facing right now.
-How could God’s Spirit help you deal with it?
+10. How could God’s Spirit help you deal with a sin you keep struggling with?
 Pray as a group or in pairs for those situations.

 Allow the group to discuss.

 11. The picture at the top of the page is a light bulb that is turned on with a lot of light bulbs that are turned off.
 Why is this a good picture for this lesson?

 The lit up light bulb is like someone who is filled with the Holy Spirit and has his power in his life.
 The other light bulbs do not have His power in their lives.

 Our review cards are an excellent way to review your past lessons with your students before each study.
 Not every lesson has one yet but if we have them, you can find them on the PRINT page.
 Check them out and use them each week to help your students grab hold of the truths in these studies.